 Johnston Canyon Ice Walk and Ice Climbing

 From December to April, Johnston Canyon provides a couple unique things to do in Banff in winter.
 The waterfalls freeze during the winter making it an interesting place for an ice walk.
-Be sure to rent snowshoes or cleats from a business in Banff, or take a guided tour.
+Be sure to rent snowshoes or cleats in Banff, or take a guided tour.
 If you really want to do something unique, try ice climbing!
-It’s a great place to learn and there are numerous guided trips available with instructors and gear, to ensure beginners through to advanced will be safe while having fun.
+It’s a great place to learn and there are numerous guided trips available with instructors and gear to ensure beginners through to advanced will be safe while having fun.
+Take the picturesque Bow Valley Parkway to get there.

-Wild skating has been very on trend the last couple years.
+Wild skating on glacial lakes has been very on trend the last couple years.
 However, wild skating – or simply outdoor skating as Canadians know it – has been one of the most popular things to do in Banff in winter for decades.
-There’s something special about strapping on a pair of skates and taking to the frozen and unmaintained lakes and rivers in the Canadian Rockies.
+There’s something special about strapping on a pair of skates and taking to the frozen alpine lakes and rivers in the Canadian Rockies.

 Sip Hot Chocolate